-Recommended: That the Board declare approximately 125.63 acres of unimproved real property located in Decatur County, currently part of the Attapulgus Branch Experiment Station, to be no longer advantageously useful to the University of Georgia ("UGA") or other units of the University System of Georgia ("USG") but only to the extent and for the purpose of allowing the sale of this real property for the benefit of UGA and the USG.
+Approved: The Board declared approximately 125.63 acres of unimproved real property located in Decatur County, currently part of the Attapulgus Branch Experiment Station, to be no longer advantageously useful to the University of Georgia ("UGA") or other units of the University System of Georgia ("USG") but only to the extent and for the purpose of allowing the sale of this real property for the benefit of UGA and the USG.

-Recommended further: That the Board authorize the sale of the above property to Charles Rozier (the "Purchaser") for \$462,000 (\$3,678 per acre).
+The Board authorized the sale of the above property to Charles Rozier (the "Purchaser") for \$462,000 (\$3,678 per acre).